keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 1. From Backchannel Auth Req/Res part to AuthN/AuthZ by AD part
 2. From AuthN/AuthZ by AD part to Token Req/Res part

 On Token Req/Res part, Keycloak must issue tokens about the authenticated end-user on AuthN/AuthZ by AD part whom CD requested to authenticate on Backchannel Auth Req/Res part.
-Keycloak needs to process such several CIBA flow simultaneously.
+Keycloak needs to process such several CIBA flows simultaneously.

 In order to do it, keycloak needs the information on identifying which communications on each part belongs to which CIBA flow.
 Such the information is called "Auth Result ID" in this document.
 At least, all interfaces between inside and outside CIBA Protocol needs to include this information.

-"auth_req_id" can be used instead of "Auth Result ID" but not used. "auth_req_id" is defined by CIBA protocol specification and should be shared by keycloak's inside CIBA parts and CD so that it can not be sent to the outside CIBA protocol part that is highly dependent on specific use-cases.

-CIBA Flow is identified by "auth_req_id" defined by CIBA protocol between CD and keycloak (Inside CIBA Protocol).
+CIBA flow is identified by "auth_req_id" defined by CIBA protocol between CD and keycloak (Inside CIBA Protocol).

-CIBA Flow is identified by "Auth Result ID" between keycloak (Inside CIBA Protocol) and keycloak (Outside CIBA Protocol).
+CIBA flow is identified by "Auth Result ID" between keycloak (Inside CIBA Protocol) and keycloak (Outside CIBA Protocol).

 keycloak (Inside CIBA Protocol) manages the relationship between "auth_req_id" and "Auth Result ID".